 In addition to getting to know Carey as a portrait photographer, as someone who works with business owners typically at a transition point in their business, I’ve really enjoyed watching her journey.
 I’ve been really impressed with how professionally and precisely she has diversified her business and gone after what she wants, which made her the ideal partner for this post!

-Carey and Cody on adding a new service and/or change directions in your business:
+Carey and Cody on adding new services and/or change directions in your business:

 Start with an idea of what you want the future to look like and work towards that: